-For links to important forms, access to student discussion forums, rotation postings and other important information related to your first year, please visit the BBSP Student Resources Site.
-You will need to log in using firstname.lastname@example.org (where onyen = your specific onyen given to you by UNC) and your onyen password to access this site.
+For links to important forms, access to student discussion forums, rotation postings and other important information related to your first year, please visit the BBSP Student Resources Site. (requires onyen login)

 As a BBSP student you will be assigned to a First Year Group (FYG).
 The FYG is a small, mixed interest groups of students and faculty which serves as your academic and advising home until you matriculate into a PhD program in May.